 Treatment For Cushing’s Disease In Dogs

 Cushing’s disease in dogs can be treated medically and surgically, depending on the severity of the symptoms and the dog’s general health.
-The surgical option is used to remove the growth that stimulates the hormone overproduction.
-The medical option is a prescription medicine to slow down production in the adrenal gland.
-Most dogs are treated medically because the surgery carries significant risks and should only be used when medical treatment has proved ineffective.
+The medical option is a prescription medicine to slow down production in the adrenal gland, while the surgical option is used to remove the growth that stimulates the hormone overproduction.
+However, most dogs are treated medically because the surgery carries significant risks and should only be used when medical treatment has proved ineffective.

 Prognosis For Dogs With Cushing’s Disease

 While Cushing’s disease itself is rarely life threatening to dogs, its side effect of a weakened immune system can make dogs more vulnerable to other diseases, as well as causing fatigue and exercise intolerance.
-In rare cases, there are no symptoms at all.
+Furthermore, in some rare cases, there are no symptoms at all.

 The biggest issue with Cushing’s disease is its impact on your dog’s quality of life.
-If it is adversely affected, consult with your veterinarian about the best way to return your dog to a healthy, comfortable life.
+If it is adversely affected, you should certainly consult with your veterinarian about the best way to return your dog to a healthy, comfortable life.

 Source: Adapted from the American Animal Hospital Association